na-br-wo/group-pjt-one/README.md

 split screen (vertical)

-side 1:
+html:
+- header
 - dice roller
-- dice result history
+- dice drop down for roll result history
-- session storage (look up)
-- dice history gets cleared after X number

-side 2:
-- search bar
+- seach bar
-- displaying spell info
+- display spell data
+- footer

+css:
+- responsive down to mobile

 stretch goals:
-- human like ai
+- autofill spell search result
+- prompts users to roll to hit
+- prompts user to roll damage on a hit
+- asking user what spell slot level they are using
+- display image for spells that are searched

 API:
 - dice roller
 - dnd 5e

-- tailwind
+css framework options:

-bulma
+- bulma
-ul kit
+- ul kit
-matirilize
+- matirilize

+git
+- push
+- commit
+- then merge branch
+- then everyone will pull the updated branch